ABOUT THE AUTHOR

 His novels are praised for their meticulous historical research and ability to capture the language, attitudes, and moral culture of their setting in prose described by reviewers as ‘beautiful, but not pretentious.’

 He has published some 30 literary articles and 50 book reviews for trade publications, all in addition to a lengthy career as a courtroom lawyer and a 40-year writing career, beginning with his appointment as managing editor during law school of the University of Texas International Law Journal.

 Jack teaches writing classes to veterans who want to learn the conventions and devices of fiction writing so that they, too, can write their stories.
 He also shares his love of writing with presentations and lectures at writing conferences throughout the United States and abroad.
 He has presented at the Historical Novel Society Annual Convention; Military Writers Society of America; Historical Novel Society; Southwest Writers; Writers League of Texas; Central Texas Authors; University of Texas, San Diego State, Stanford, Herriott-Watt University in Edinburg, Scotland, and University of Padua, Italy, as well as US DOD schools and Navy bases in Europe.

 Jack lives in Austin, Texas, with his wife, Alice, and Junebug the writing cat.

-- Jack will be in France on November 11 (Veterans Day) at the Meuse Argonne American Military Cemetery to celebrate its remembrance ceremony for the 100th anniversary of the armistice that ended WW1.
-Jack will be placing American Flags on grave sites honoring those buried.
+- Jack was in France on November 11 (Veterans Day) at the Meuse Argonne American Military Cemetery to celebrate its remembrance ceremony for the 100th anniversary of the armistice that ended WW1.
+Jack placed American Flags on grave sites honoring those buried.
 It is the largest American military cemetery in Europe, but one of the least visited.

 - How do our service men and women communicate with their loved ones back home today?
 Do they still send “snail mail” or is it all digital now?